 Undergraduate programs for dentists in Mexico last for four years, with a fifth year of ‘social service'.
 This final year gives the student dentist practical clinical experience before they begin working independently.

-Dental school is subsidized in Mexico.
+The government subsidizes dental school in Mexico.
 This gives dental students more time to focus on their training rather than having to work hard to pay their fees.
 It also means they have little or no student debt to pay off when they graduate, and this is reflected in Mexico dental prices.

 One downside of dental education is that dentists in Mexico aren't required to take any continuing education.
 In the US and Canada, dentists must demonstrate continuing education and up-to-date knowledge in order to retain their licenses.
 In Mexico, however, a dentist may continue to practice without ever refreshing their training.